nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="findTask"></a>
 ### 7. Find Tasks by Keywords: `findTasks`

-With so many tasks, you may want to find tasks with given keywords quickly.
+With so many tasks, you may want to find tasks quickly using some keywords.
-This feature allows you to find all tasks which contains any of the specified keywords in its TITLE or DESCRIPTION.
+This feature allows you to find all tasks which contain any of the specified keywords in its TITLE or DESCRIPTION.

 Format: `findTasks KEYWORD [MORE_KEYWORDS]...`

-* KEYWORD must match an entire word, case-insensitive, in order for the particular task to be found.
+* KEYWORD must match an entire word in order for the particular task to be found.
   * E.g. `Meeting` will not match with `Meet`.
+* The search using KEYWORD is case-sensitive.
   * E.g. `Meeting` will match with `meeting`.

 Examples: